 · Evaluating the best information, including hidden module calibration information

 · Voltage supply and module isolation strategies to prevent programming faults

 · Module recovery for failed programming

-Hybrid Vehicle Technology and Repair Issues
+Hybrid Vehicle Diagnosis and Repair

 Intermittent Electrical and Drivability Diagnostics

 This workshop covers diagnostic strategies for successfully working through intermittent electrical problems.
 Many diagnostic strategies first call for duplicating the symptom or code, and this can lead to frustration.
 However, faults are usually present and measureable even if the symptoms or codes are intermittent, so this workshop discusses a repeatable strategy for flushing out these elusive faults.
 The workshop includes tools and tests for isolating faults and validating repairs, including:

 · Best practices for voltage measuring tools